 We departed the parking lots South end and headed up the trail.
 The grade is gradual at first but quickly rises until a series of switch backs takes you to the summit.
 Kelly required several rests on our way, no problem... always travel at the speed of the slowest member of your group.

-We made the summit in about 2 1/2 hours; which by the standard 5.5 hours round trip meant we were travelling quite slow.
+We made the summit in about 2 1/2 hours; which by the standard 5.5 hours round trip meant we were traveling quite slow.
 We stopped for a bite to eat, a rest and started off again.

 With most of the climb behind us the trail meanders through Hemlock, Douglas Fir and Cedar tree forests.
 The trees are very tall offering lots of shade, thankfully, because with each step I could see Kelly was fatiguing more.
 Descents can be as hard as the ascent, toe jamming, leg straining and thigh burning and this was taking its toll on Kelly.